kpn/kstreams/docs/serialization.md

 ## Usage

-Once you have written your serializer or deserializer.
-There are 2 ways of using them, in a generic fashion or per stream.
+Once you have written your serializer or deserializer, there are 2 ways of using them, in a generic fashion or per stream.

 ### Initialize the engine with your serializers